The Other (2007 film)

-The Other (El otro) is a 2007 Argentine, French, and German drama film, written and directed by Ariel Rotter, his second feature.
+The Other (El otro) is a 2007 Argentine drama film, written and directed by Ariel Rotter, his second feature.
 The picture won the Silver Bear Grand Jury Prize, and actor Julio Chávez was awarded the Silver Bear for Best Actor at the 2007 Berlin International Film Festival.

 Plot

 The film tells of Juan Desouza, a lawyer in his late 40s, who's happily married and his wife is expecting a child.

 On a one-day business trip to the country-side, Desouza embarks on an unintended journey.
 When he reaches his destination Desouza discovers that the man traveling next to him is not sleeping but dead.

 Secretly, he assumes the dead man's identity and invents a profession for himself.
 He finds a place to stay in the village where the man used to live and contemplates not returning.

 Juan Desouza undertakes an adventure into nature, into the rediscovery of his tastes and his basic instincts.
 He tries to grasp the idea that the life dealt out for him, and which he chose to live, is not the only one possible.

 He eventually goes back home, stronger from the spiritual experience.